 Please note: a valid prescription is required for all prescription medication.

-What Gilenya® Is and How It Works
+What Gilenya Is and How It Works

-YouDrugstore is a licensed Canadian pharmacy headquartered in Manitoba; prescriptions are reviewed by licensed pharmacists before dispensing.
+YouDrugstore is a licensed Canadian pharmacy in Manitoba.
+Pharmacists review prescriptions before dispensing.

 Dosage and Usage

-Benefits and Savings
+Benefits

 Side Effects and Safety

-- Back pain or musculoskeletal pain
+- Back pain

-- Cough, sore throat, or flu‑like symptoms
+- Cough or sinus symptoms

 - Elevated liver enzymes